felipebottega/AI-Audiovisual-Lab/Guide-ComfyUI-WAN-I2V.md

 16. **Save Video**
     Exports the completed video file to disk, making the generated result available for viewing or further processing.

-### Lightning / LightX2V Workflows

-Some WAN 2.2 workflows use optional LightX2V (Lightning) LoRAs designed specifically for the high-noise and low-noise stages.
-These LoRAs are applied on top of the corresponding checkpoints and allow the model to generate videos using dramatically fewer sampling steps, reducing generation time and hardware requirements.

-While Lightning workflows can be significantly faster, they may sacrifice some generation flexibility and, depending on the scene, can produce less dynamic motion or lower overall quality compared to standard workflows.
-For this reason, many users choose the standard workflow when maximizing quality is the priority, and reserve Lightning workflows for rapid iteration and experimentation.

 ## Required files

 For a standard ComfyUI setup, you usually need the following files: